 Children and Families

 We recognise that growing up in a hearing world can be challenging for Deaf children.
-Our programme of events and services have been developed with your child in mind; improving communication, building friendships, increasing access and supporting the development of skills.
+Our programme of events and services have been developed with children in mind; improving communication, building friendships, increasing access and supporting the development of skills.

 Our Children and Families team provide holistic support directly to children and their families or in partnership with schools and local authorities, via a number of services: